llmonpy/llmonpy-blog/docs/ai-moat.md

+---
+title: How Startups Will Build a Moat
+---
 # How Startups Will Build a Moat
 *by [Tom Burns](mailto:public@llmonpy.ai)* <br><br>
 Climbing a learning curve sooner  or faster is a proven path for a company to build a moat to defend itself from